VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Methodologies

 \section{Methodologies}

 In this section, we introduce \textbf{VERA-V}, a \textbf{V}ariational inf\textbf{e}rence f\textbf{r}amework for j\textbf{a}ilbreaking \textbf{V}LMs.
-Our approach casts jailbreak generation as a joint posterior inference problem, enabling a principled way to model the distribution of adversarial text-image prompts.
+Our approach casts jailbreak generation as a joint posterior inference problem, enabling a principled way to model the joint distribution of adversarial text-image prompts, which is important for effective VLM jailbreaking.
 We begin by formulating the task mathematically and deriving a variational objective.
 We then describe how this objective can be optimized with gradient-based methods in a black-box setting, followed by the full algorithm.
 Finally, we discuss the advantages of the VERA-V framework.